microsoft/BotBuilder-V3/specs/manifest/botframework-manifest.md

 The `utterances` field contains a list of text utterances which may trigger this action.
 The value of the `utterances` field is an array of type [`utteranceDefinition`](#Utterance-definition).

-#### Utterance sources

-The `utteranceSources` field contains a list of URIs identifying utterance sources.
-Utterance sources are designed to be interoperable with priming sources as defined in [Bot Framework Activity Schema Appendix IV](../botframework-activity/botframework-activity.md#Appendix-IV---Priming-format) [[2](#References)] but are defined as bare URI strings.
-The value of the `utteranceSources` field is an array of URIs [[5](#References)] within strings.

-`M5300`: Writers MUST NOT use enclosing braces to specify URIs as described in [Bot Framework Activity Schema Appendix IV](../botframework-activity/botframework-activity.md#Appendix-IV---Priming-format).

-`M5303`: Readers SHOULD ignore utterance sources they do not understand.

-`M5304`: Readers MAY upgrade utterance source URIs to URLs when they have knowledge that the source supports utterance retrieval.

-`M5305`: Readers SHOULD use plain ordinal hostname comparisons when determining whether they recognize a source URI.

-`M5306`: Readers MAY ingore any resolved URLs that are not HTTPS.

 ### Utterance definition

 An utterance contains raw data that can be used to identify when, for example, a user's request should trigger this action.
 The implementation of the system that learns, extracts, and matches text against these utterances is expected to vary across systems.